 been witnessing copious mergers and acquisitions for the last

-several years, the landscape created by the Health Care Reform has
+several years, the landscape created by Health Care Reform has

 set the stage right for further consolidation.
 In the changed

-to achieve the required scale to be profitable is forcing these
+inability to achieve the required scale to be profitable is

 Over the next few years, growth opportunities for the players in

 the health insurance sector will be driven by the following

 - Gradually increasing health expenditure and reliance on

 managed care.
 Centers for Medicare and Medicaid Services total